ShimmerEngineering/Shimmer-C-API/ShimmerBLE/MultiVerisenseExample/README.md

 # MultiVerisenseExample
 The MultiVerisenseExample is used to connect and stream data from Verisense device(s) via Bluetooth.

+## Prerequisites
-**Please make sure ShimmerAPI and ShimmerBLEAPI are built successfully before run MultiVerisenseExample**.
+Your Verisense device is already paired with the OS **Please make sure ShimmerAPI and ShimmerBLEAPI are built successfully before running MultiVerisenseExample**.

 MultiVerisenseExample is broken into the following projects, please refer to the Readme of each project for further info